jb-perrier/koto-library/README.md

 # koto-library

-POC loading dynamic lirbary in the Koto runtime using a C interface.
+POC for loading dynamic library in the Koto runtime using a C interface.

+Require **Clang**

 ## Usage